Code-Institute-Submissions/kreilly86-coffee_collect_NovResub/README.md

 <img src="static/images/navbar.png">
 <br>
 <br>
-The navigation bar was made with bootstrap, it consists of the home page, link to coffees page,which shows the datbase entries displayed as cards.
-It also links to an about page, and a contribute page with further information about contributing to the database.
+The navigation bar was made with bootstrap, it consists of links to the home page, coffees page, about page and contribute page.
+The coffees page shows the datbase entries displayed as cards.
+The about page gives a brief description of the project, and the contribute page gives further information about contributing to the database and links to sign-up for an account, or add a coffee if already signed in.
 <br>
 <br>
 I have used a font awesome user icon to the right on the navbar which drops down for users to sign-in if not already, or sign-out if already signed in.